-The college purchases physical books and supplies (as well as Chromebooks for students enrolling in the Medical Assisting and Medical Office Administration programs as described in the next section) from various vendors, often at volume discounts, and includes them by default within the total fees charged to students.
+The college purchases physical books and supplies from various vendors, often at volume discounts, and includes them by default within the total fees charged to students.
 This is called "inclusive tuition" and reduces the burden on students to find and purchase the required books, supplies, and Chromebooks.
 Students may opt out of paying for textbooks and/or Chromebooks within the inclusive tuition by initialing the applicable section in their enrollment documents, which will obligate them to purchase all necessary books and appropriate computing devices by the scheduled first day of class.
 By opting out of inclusive tuition and agreeing to purchase such items themselves, the total fees charged to the students by the college at the time of enrollment will be reduced by the then-current total costs paid by the college to acquire the textbooks and/or Chromebooks.
 Please note that the option to "opt out" only applies to textbooks and Chromebooks.
 Students may not opt out of paying for other supplies.